Multiscale-Simulation-Lab/MatSegNet/Readme.md

         1.  `final_mask`: Predicts the primary segmentation mask of the objects (e.g., precipitates).
         2.  `final_edge`: Predicts the boundaries or edges of these objects

-    *   **Code Implementation**: The architecture is implemented in PyTorch.
-The `MatSegNet` class combines the ResNet-34 encoder blocks (`enc1` through `enc5`) with custom `DecoderBlock` and `AttentionBlock` modules to build the complete network.
-The `forward` method explicitly shows the flow of data through the encoder, attention-gated skip connections, decoder, and finally to the two output heads.

 ## 4. Pipeline Workflow